Ferromagnetic fragmented state in the pyrochlore Ho$_2$Ru$_2$O$_7$

-The holmium magnetic structure at low temperature (See Fig. \ref{Fig_diffraction}b), is consistent with ferromagnetic spin ice belonging to the $\Gamma_9$ representation, with a refined ordered moment of around $6.5$ $\mu_{\rm B}$ per Ho at 300 mK \cite{supmat}, similarly to Ref \onlinecite{Wiebe2004}.
+The holmium magnetic structure at low temperature (See Fig. \ref{Fig_diffraction}b), is consistent with ferromagnetic spin ice belonging to the $\Gamma_9$ representation, with a refined ordered moment of around $6.5\pm 0.4~\mu_{\rm B}$ per Ho at 300 mK \cite{supmat}, similar to Ref \onlinecite{Wiebe2004}.
 Down to the base temperature, the magnetic Bragg peaks remain broader and more symmetric than the nuclear peaks showing the characteristic time-of-flight lineshape.
-This indicates that the order is made up of mesoscopic domains, which were estimated from the full width at half maximum of the $(002)$ peak to be of the order of 100 \AA, corresponding to roughly ten elementary cubic units or 1600 spins.
+This indicates that the order is made up of mesoscopic domains, which were estimated from the full width at half maximum of the $(002)$ peak to be of the order of 100 \AA, corresponding to roughly ten elementary cubic units or 16000 spins.

-The sample enters the Ho ordered phase via a transition, with a very sharp peak in the magnetic specific heat $T_c \approx 1.55$~K (See Fig. \ref{Fig_CM_LT}a).
+The sample enters the Ho ordered phase via a transition at $T_c \approx 1.55$~K with a steep rise in the magnetic Bragg peaks intensity, a marked increase in the magnetization, and a very sharp peak in the magnetic specific heat (See Fig. \ref{Fig_CM_LT}a and c).
+This temperature is the typical interaction scale for spin ice physics in \HTO\ \cite{Bramwell2001}.
+Integrating over the specific heat peak we find a residual entropy at low temperature (See Fig. \ref{Fig_CM_LT}b), as previously reported \cite{Gardner2005}.
 The singularity resists fields up to $0.1$ T but is smoothed out for higher fields.
-This temperature is the typical interaction scale for spin ice physics in \HTO\ \cite{Bramwell2001}.
-The transition manifests itself as a sharp increase in magnetization, as shown in Fig.~\ref{Fig_CM_LT}c.
-A large Zero Field Cooled - Field Cooled (ZFC-FC) irreversibility develops below the transition, indicating the presence of significant energy barriers. {\it Ac} susceptibility measurements as a function of temperature show the presence of frequency dependent dynamic behaviour, which persists below the transition.